Everything all at once: On choosing an estimand for multi-component environmental exposures: Question: What type of quantifiable relationship between the exposure mixture and outcome (i.e., statistical estimand) do we formulate?

 \section{Question: What type of quantifiable relationship between the exposure mixture and outcome (i.e., statistical estimand) do we formulate?}

-We want to retain full information on the mixture components (i.e. we do not want to discretize continuous components, as this introduces measurement error, which can induce bias---even away from the null\cite{robins1987addendum}---and increase variance.\cite{keogh2020stratos}), and we want to consider all components of the mixture, as they are frequently interdependent.
-We show the distribution of each pesticide class at baseline ($t=0$) from our motivating example in Figure \ref{fig:baselinedis}.
-We show the correlations between pesticide classes at baseline in Figure \ref{fig:baselinecorr}.
+We want to retain full information on the mixture components (i.e., we do not want to discretize continuous components, as this introduces measurement error, which can induce bias---even away from the null\cite{robins1987addendum}---and increase variance.\cite{keogh2020stratos}), and we want to consider all components of the mixture, as they are frequently interdependent.
+Figure \ref{fig:baselinedis} shows the distribution of each pesticide class at baseline ($t=0$) from our motivating example.
+Figure \ref{fig:baselinecorr} shows correlations between pesticide classes at baseline.

-We consider how to formulate statistical estimands that involve associations between an outcome and one or more continuous mixture components that may be (strongly) correlated, both in the longitudinal setting, $\bar{\mathbf{A}}$, and at a single timepoint, $\mathbf{A}_t$.